davibelo/FullStackWebDevDjangoHTMX/createDjangoNotes.md

 - Restart server with proper command and go to admin panel You should be able to view your database schema and add/change data on database You may also see Authentication/User information

+## Make html templates

+- Make a template folder on django project root and subfolders for each app
+- Set templates folder on settings.py TEMPLATES 'DIRS': [BASE_DIR / 'templates'], # added templates directory
+  BASE_DIR is the root directory of project
+  APP_DIRS': True means that django will look also in apps folders